| |

 and above all Baptism, the gate by which we enter into the

-faith in Jesus Christ.
-Obviously, he was never baptized, but he still
+his faith in Jesus Christ.
+Obviously, he was never baptized, but

-went to paradise.
+he still went to paradise.
 Why?
-Because salvation is through faith in Christ, not
+Because salvation is through faith

-so that when anybody baptizes, it is really Christ himself
+sacraments so that when anybody baptizes, it is really Christ

 Here is another Catholic doctrine: